freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

   systems such as Tails.
 For compatibility with macOS and Windows systems, use VeraCrypt.

-In order to provision a LUKS-encrypted *Export Device* for use a *Journalist Workstation*, you will need a fresh USB flash drive and a Linux-based system.
-Tails is recommended - if available, the *Secure Viewing Station* can be used, adding the extra benefit of its airgap:
+In order to provision a LUKS-encrypted *Export Device* for use a *Journalist Workstation*, you will need a fresh USB flash drive and a SecureDrop Workstation.

+..
+TODO update these instructions for provisioning Export Devices on Qubes

-- First, boot into the *Secure Viewing Station*, without unlocking its persistent volume or setting an admin password.
+- First, boot the SecureDrop Workstation.
 - Next, open the Disks utility: **Applications ▸ Utilities ▸ Disks**.
 - Connect the fresh USB flash drive and select it in the list in the left-hand panel.